Fundamentals of Partial Rejection Sampling: Partial rejection sampling in the extremal setting

 The algorithm PRS was first introduced by Moser and Tardos~\cite{MT10} in the context of an algorithmic proof of the Lov\'asz Local Lemma.
-Its application to sampling from naturally specified distributions was proposed by Guo, Jerrum and Liu~\cite{GJL19}, who analysed its correctness and efficiency.
-Although their investigation seems to be the first attempt to treat PRS as a general technique, several specific examples had previously appeared in the literature, for example Propp and Wilson's `cycle popping' algorithm for spanning trees~\cite{PW98} and Cohn, Pemantle and Propp's `sink-popping' algorithm for sink-free orientations~\cite{CPP02}.
+Its application to sampling from naturally specified distributions was studied by Guo, Jerrum and Liu~\cite{GJL19}, who analysed its correctness and efficiency.
+Although their investigation seems to be the first attempt to treat PRS as a general technique, several specific examples had previously appeared in the literature as we noted above.

 \begin{remark} In the combinatorial community, the Moser and Tardos algorithm would be viewed as gradually eliminating the set of `bad events' until none are left.
 In the area of constraint satisfaction, the goal is to simultaneously satisfy a collection of constraints.
 It is important to keep in mind that, of these diametrically opposing conventions, we use the latter here. \end{remark}